 \section{Discussion}

 We presented a fabrication route along with systematic characterization experiments to create programmable magnetic materials at the microscale.
 By harnessing an apparent ``core-shell effect" that affects nanoparticle distributions with varying hydrogel crosslink density, we fabricated materials with 3D microscale features and spatially tunable nanoparticle distribution.
-We demonstrated this effect through EDS characterization, showing iron oxide nanoparticle (IONP) distributions that were controlled by the printing laser power, showing how the crosslink density affects the diffusion kinetics of the fabrication process.
-We also characterized the magnetic and mechanical properties of these materials to inform the design and fabrication of more complex magnetically active structures with microscale features, demonstrated with a microscale gripper and a bistable bit.
+We demonstrated this effect through EDS characterization, showing iron oxide nanoparticle (IONP) distributions that were controlled by the incident two-photon dose and illustrating how the crosslink density affects the diffusion kinetics of the fabrication process.
+We also characterized and numerically modeled the coupled magnetic and mechanical properties of these materials to inform the design, fabrication, and response of more complex magnetically active structures with microscale features, demonstrated with a microscale gripper and a bistable bit.
 By modulating laser power during printing, we control spatial nanoparticle content within the parts, imbuing them with additional functionality as exemplified by the microscale gripper with arms that respond differently to the same magnet and the bit register that only reveals its message in the presence of a specific magnetic field gradient.

-The actuation of these magnetic components could benefit from further characterization, such as the bistable bit, to better enable their future application in magnetically actuatable systems.
-However, this would require advanced microscopy and characterization of microscale materials in their hydrated state, since this hydrogel material system still requires an aqueous environment to maintain structural integrity and therefore its intended operation.
-Despite this limitation, magnetically actuated hydrogels are still of great interest in medical applications due to their robust mechanical properties and functionality as remotely controlled microrobots and devices \cite{giltinan20213d, ceylan20183d, ceylan20213d, peters2014superparamagnetic}.
-This fabrication approach enables precise control of both structure and functionality at the microscale, paving the way for tunable magnetically responsive microscale metamaterials, robots, and devices.